Summoning a Forest

 Team

 Promotor: Dr. Wendy Morris (KU Leuven/LUCA school of Arts, artist and artistic researcher).
-Co-promotor: Dr. Jan Verpooten (KU Leuven, evolutionary biologist and philosopher).
-Advisors: Theun Karelse (Amsterdam, NL, artist and artistic researcher), Dr. Sepideh Karami (Postdoctoral Researcher at the University of Edinburgh/Edinburgh College of Art, writer, architect and researcher).
+Co-promotors: Dr. Sepideh Karami (Postdoctoral Researcher at the University of Edinburgh/Edinburgh College of Art, writer, architect and researcher), Dr. Laurens Dhaenens (Senior Postdoctoral researcher (FWO).
+His research concerns exhibition studies/curatorship, global art histories, and digital humanities.
+Advisors: Dr. Jan Verpooten, evolutionary biologist and philosopher).
+Theun Karelse (Amsterdam, NL, artist and artistic researcher)

 The original research proposal Through that which is seen: the diorama & The Appeal of The Unreal was initially focused on the more formal aspects of the various concepts of the diorama.